Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 So you will need:
 - [PCB and optional sub PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/PCB/128x160_PCB%20and%20schematic) ordered at [JLCPCB](https://jlcpcb.com/).
 Just drop the Gerber .zip files on their site and order with default options.
-- An [Arduino Pi Pico](https://fr.aliexpress.com/item/1005003928558306.html). **Be sure to select the regular/original green board with the official pinout and castellated holes ("Color: Pico Original").**
+- An [Arduino Pi Pico](https://fr.aliexpress.com/item/1005003928558306.html). **Be sure to select the regular/original green board with the official pinout and castellated holes ("Color: Pico Original").** And I know, the purple is [super fancy](Docs%20and%20research/Image%20files/Prototype.png), but the pinout is non standard.
 - A [1.8 TFT SPI 128x160 display with SD card slot](https://fr.aliexpress.com/item/32964493983.html).
 Note that it is pixel perfect with the sensor, which is cool.
 Choose the red PCB one if any color choice.
 It must always come with a regular SD slot.
 Any similar one in another seller will do the job.
 - Two [4 gates bidirectionnal level shifters](https://fr.aliexpress.com/item/1005004560297038.html).
 Any similar one in another seller will do the job.
 - Some [9 pins JST/ZH1.5MM connector](https://fr.aliexpress.com/item/1005006028155508.html).
 Choose Horizontal or vertical SMD, ZH1.5MM, 9P.
 The PCB was made for the vertical version but both work.